XiangGuo1992/SMI-Eye-Tracking-Data-Analysis/README.md

 # SMI-Eye-Tracking-Data-Analysis
 Python code for SMI eye tracking data analysis

-How to do data extraction and preprocessing of the Raw .txt data outputed by SMI eye tracking glasses.
+Code to do data extraction and preprocessing of the Raw .txt data outputed by SMI eye tracking glasses.

 ## Data structure